temporalio/documentation/docs/cloud/introduction/operating-envelope.md

 #### List Filters

-The following limit is applied to List Filters:

 The **ORDER BY** operator isn't supported in List Filters in Temporal Cloud.
 This means that you can't apply custom ordering of Workflows with Cloud Visibility features.
 Lists of Workflows are still ordered by a default ordering rule.